JimHokanson/adinstruments_sdk_matlab/README.rst

 Requirments, Installation & Usage
 =================================

-Currently the SDK requires 32 bit Matlab (sorry :/).
-I think ADInstruments may soon be releasing a 64 bit dll.
-Given the usage of a dll this code only works in Windows.
+The SDK requires Windows.
+A 64 bit dll was released (9/1/2014).
+Please notify me of any bugs found in the 64 bit version.

 To install the package needs to be on the Matlab path.
 I also currently have several references to my `"Matlab Standard Library" <https://github.com/JimHokanson/matlab_standard_library>`_.
-I'm working on removing trivial dependencies in this library although some of the fancier functionality will probably continue to rely on that repo.
+I'm working on removing trivial dependencies in this library although some of the fancier functionality will probably continue to rely on that repository.

 .. code-block:: matlab

+   f = adi.readFile()
-   f = adinstruments.readFile(file_path)
+   f = adi.convert()